Jewels of Elizabeth II: Duchess of Cambridge's Pearl Pendant Brooch

 Made by Garrard for Augusta, Duchess of Cambridge, it features a large pearl surrounded by a cluster of diamonds.
 Hanging from it as a pendant is a smaller pearl.
 It was inherited by Augusta's daughter, Mary Adelaide, Duchess of Teck, who passed it on to her daughter, Queen Mary.
 The piece had been worn occasionally by Queen Elizabeth II and appeared in the first formal joint portrait of Catherine, Duchess of Cambridge, with her husband Prince William.

 Richmond Brooch

-The Richmond Brooch was made by Hunt and Raskell in 1893, and given to Queen Mary as a wedding present.
+The Richmond Brooch was made by Hunt and Roskell in 1893, and given to Queen Mary as a wedding present.
 She wore it on her honeymoon, and bequeathed it to Elizabeth after her death.
 It features "diamonds, set with two pearls—one large round center pearl and the detachable pearl", as well as a pear-shaped, pearl-drop component that is removable.
 The grand diamond piece is one of the largest within Elizabeth II's collection.
 Elizabeth had worn it to many evening receptions and engagements, including the 2018 Festival of Remembrance and the 2021 funeral of her husband.